massgov/mayflower-patternlab/CONTRIBUTING.md

 1. Swap back to the browser and navigate to your Mayflower fork and you'll see that your new branch is listed at the top with a handy "Compare & pull request" button.
 1. Go ahead and press that button!
 1. On the next page, ensure that the "base fork" points to `massgov/mayflower` and that "base" (branch) points to `dev`.  *Learn more about [Creating Pull Requests across forks on Github](https://help.github.com/articles/creating-a-pull-request-from-a-fork/)*.
-1. For your PR title, use: `TICKET Description of ticket`, i.e. `DP-1234 Add back-to button on Announcement template`.
+1. For your PR title, please use: `TICKET Description of ticket`, i.e. `DP-1234 Add back-to button on Announcement template`.
 Follow the PR template for the rest of the information.
 Keep in mind:
     - Anyone could be reading this Pull Request, so the content and tone may inform people other than those taking part, now or later.
     - Be explicit about what feedback you want, if any: a quick pair of eyes on the code, discussion on the technical approach, critique on design, a review of copy.
     - Be explicit about when you want feedback, if the Pull Request is work in progress, say so.
 A prefix of “[WIP]” in the title is a simple, common pattern to indicate that state.